ChargePi/ChargePi-go/docs/client/configuration.md

 |     `-api-port`     |   /   |            API port             |     4269      |

 Environment variables are created automatically thanks to [Viper](https://github.com/spf13/viper) and are prefixed with `CHARGEPI`.
-Only the settings (not the ocpp configuration or connectors) are bound to the env variables.
+Only the main settings are bound to the env variables.
 Debug mode and API settings flags are also bound to the environment variables.

-Example environment variable: `CHARGEPI_CHARGEPOINT_INFO_ID`.
+Example environment variable: `CHARGEPI_CHARGEPOINT_CONNECTIONSETTINGS_ID`.

 ## 🛠 Configuration files